vladimir-karlov/sim/README.md

 php artisan config:cachephp artisan queue:work

-When you visit home page, system would imiidiately try to send an SMS to active sim cards by initiating a Job or each sms.
+When you visit home page, system would immidiately try to send an SMS to active sim cards by initiating a Job or each sms.